JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Surfing_the_Sunbeams_Calcium_Wanderer_Space.md

 > **Question to readers**
 >
-> _The Urantia Book_ ([UB 41:6.5](/en/The_Urantia_Book/41#p6_5)) gives a figure of one one-millionth of a second for the relaxation time of the excited state of calcium compared with Eddington's one hundred-millionth of a second.
+> _The Urantia Book_ (<a id="a87_22"></a>[UB 41:6.5](/en/The_Urantia_Book/41#p6_5)) gives a figure of one one-millionth of a second for the relaxation time of the excited state of calcium compared with Eddington's one hundred-millionth of a second.
 Is The Urantia Book's figure a typographical or copying error, or some such, or is it a deliberate correction by the revelators of Professor Milne's calculations???
 Can any readers respond?
 > {.is-warning}

 ## External links